guess-the-rainbow/guess-the-rainbow/README.md

 ## Technologies

 GTR utilizes HTML5; CSS3; and vanilla, ES6 JavaScript thoughout the codebase.
+User gamestate is saved to brower LocalStorage and will reload the last completed round when users navigate away from the page during a round.

 ## Links and Resources